 Route from Nainital to Mukteshwar

 Condition of Roads

-Roads are graveled and in excellent condition except for the few bad patches between Rampur and Rudarpur.
+Roads are graveled and in excellent condition except for the few bad patches between Rampur and Rudrapur.

-Despite lying at low altitude, the hill station Mukteshwar escapes from the harsh heat waves as compared to other low lying town and cities.
-The weather is pleasant in summers whereas winters are pretty cold and some years the valley too get snow covered in months of December and January.
+Despite lying at low altitude, the hill station Mukteshwar escapes from the harsh heat waves as compared to other low lying towns and cities.
+The weather is pleasant in summers whereas winters are pretty cold and some years the valley too get snow-covered in months of December and January.
 Heavy Rainfalls occur between June – September.

 The colonial town perched on the lush hilltop offers unobstructed, 180-degree views of the majestic Himalayan ranges from Nanda Ghunti to Trishul and from sacred Nanda Devi to Panchachuli range.
 These ranges adorn the quiet town just as the Rhododendron trees adorn the forest trails in Uttarakhand.
 They are not only majestic but too changes it hues from sunrise to sunset.